-Keep in mind that a little bit of blood in a pool of saliva is not as bad as it looks.
-This is not a concern and it is safe to feed your baby.
+Keep in mind that a little bit of blood in a pool of saliva appears worse than it really is.
+If this occurs, nothing needs to be done and it is safe to feed.

-Difficulty with latch during the first week
+Trouble with latch during first week

-Due to the initial soreness and re-learning of suck, feedings may be inconsistent during the first week.
-In some cases, symptoms may worsen before it gets better.
-It is critical to follow up with your IBCLC for any troubleshooting issues.
+Due to the initial soreness and re-learning of suck, feedings may be inconsistent the first week.
+In some cases, latch or symptoms may worsen before it gets better.
+It is critical to follow up with your IBCLC for any feeding related issues.